Setting up a bot application

 - Hover over the "Developers" drop-down menu and click on the Developer Portal link.

-- Click on the "Create an application" button.
+- Click on the "New Application" button.

 You should see a page like this: